Discover one twin mum’s story through the early arrival of her beautiful twin girls and their stay in NICU.

 My pregnancy had gone without any complications until my obstetrician picked up on my high blood pressure at one of my biweekly visits.
 My partner and I were on the way back from town after winning a pub quiz when she called to tell me that my blood tests had come back and that I should head to the hospital immediately.

-Thankfully I’d already packed my bag, so less than an hour later I found myself in hospital getting ready to receive some steroid shots, injected into my bum to help my babies’ lungs mature.
+Thankfully I’d already packed my bag, so less than an hour later I found myself in the hospital getting ready to receive some steroid shots, injected into my bum to help my babies’ lungs mature.

-Over the next two days my babies were monitored every four hours or so, and after another ultrasound the doctors decided that I would be induced the following day.
+Over the next two days, my babies were monitored every four hours or so, and after another ultrasound, the doctors decided that I would be induced the following day.
 The smaller of the babies was thought to be about 1.8kg and the bigger one 2.1kg, so there was no doubt that they would need some time in the Neonatal Intensive Care Unit (NICU) to grow.

 My body had swollen up like a balloon and I hobbled slowly around NICU when we were given a tour.
 The staff were incredibly lovely but I was overwhelmed by all the tiny mites in incubators, the bright lights and the noise of alarms going off constantly.

 I had to fight back tears knowing that my two would be connected to all those cables the following day.
 I worried how long it would be until I could hold my babies.
-I worried how I would bond with them and if I would be able to breastfeed.
+I worried about how I would bond with them and if I would be able to breastfeed.

 Back in my room in the hospital’s antenatal wing I tried to calm down and reminded myself that my babies would be in safe hands and I would be able to eat cheesecake and sushi in 48 hours.
 That cheered me up a lot.

 The majority of the birth went smoothly and I got to cuddle my gorgeous girls for a couple of minutes before they were whisked away to NICU.
 My partner and I had discussed that if complications arose he would stay with me as the babies would be well looked after by the doctors and nurses.